 It has been a great experience having this card for many of its perks which I talk below.
-If you use my link (no longer available, blue card instead link) you can get 50,000 miles for spending $2,000 plus a $50 statement credit after making first Delta purchase which is a fantastic offer.
+If you use my link you can get 50,000 miles for spending $1,000 plus a $50 statement credit after making your first Delta purchase which is a fantastic offer.
 You can also get 10,000 miles after spending $500 by applying for its entry version with no annual fee card American Express Blue Delta SkyMiles Credit Card.
 If you are looking for more of a serious Delta SkyMiles card and you are frequent flyer then consider Platinum Delta Skymiles Card where you can earn 60,000 miles after spending $2,000 within your first three months.

 (Many people asked me why it leads them to a different card when using my referral, here’s simple way to navigate below)

 How to redeem the bonus offer or apply through my referral?